jeffreylamp/nba_predictor/nba-win-probability/README.md

 - Not scraping time_remaining=0 or final scores
 - Not setup to handle overtime
 - Add current/final scores and minutes remaining in quarter
+- Add hoverover for points on the chart